 Food tours are right up my street, so to speak.
 I’ve done a few, both in cities I’m new to and ones I’m confident I know, and found them to be a perfect way to explore new environments, though getting fed is a bonus too of course.
-Our recent trip to Amsterdam presented a perfect opportunity to book a food tour, so I got in touch with Secret Food Tours and arranged for us to get acquainted with Amsterdam through one of their tours on our first morning in the city.
+Our recent trip to Amsterdam presented a perfect opportunity to book a food tour, so I got in touch with Secret Food Tours and arranged for us to get acquainted with Amsterdam through their Amsterdam Secret Food Tour on our first morning in the city.

 The tour used the statue of Ann Frank by her house as an easy to find landmark from which to start.
 On the day we attended, it was just a small group, so our guide had plenty of time to answer questions and build relationships to understand our particular interests.